banr1/forked-react-notion-x/readme.md

 Bundlephobia reports a [~27kb gzip bundle size](https://bundlephobia.com/result?p=react-notion-x) for the main `react-notion-x` bundle.
 This doesn't include the optional `third-party` components which we recommend lazy loading via [next/dynamic](https://nextjs.org/docs/advanced-features/dynamic-import) only if a page needs them.

 Another major factor for perf comes from images hosted by Notion.
 They're generally unoptimized, improperly sized, and not cacheable because Notion has to deal with fine-grained access control that users can change at any time.
-You can override the default `mapImageUrl` function on `NotionRenderer` to add caching via a CDN like Cloudflare Workers, which is what Notion X does for optimal page load speeds.
+You can override the default `mapImageUrl` function on `NotionRenderer` to add caching via a CDN like Cloudflare Workers, which is what Notion Y does for optimal page load speeds.

 `NotionRenderer` also supports lazy image loading with optional low quality image placeholder previews.
 You can see a demo of this in practice [on this page](https://react-notion-x-demo.transitivebullsh.it/3492bd6dbaf44fe7a5cac62c5d402f06) which is using [lqip-modern](https://github.com/transitive-bullshit/lqip-modern) to pre-generate placeholder images that are inspired by Medium.com's image loading.